-Duplicate 200 gram samples of longissimus thoracis muscle was collected and stored in polyethylene bags at -20°C until further analysis.
+Duplicate 200 g samples of longissimus thoracis muscle was collected and stored in polyethylene bags at -20°C until further analysis.
 The samples were crushed, dried to determine the dry matter content, and then ground to a fine powder.
-The moisture, ash, crude protein, and fat content were then analyzed according to the methods of the Association of Official Analytical Chemists (AOAC, 2012).
+The moisture, ash, crude protein, and fat content were then analyzed according to the methods of the AOAC (2012).

-Gas chromatography-mass spectrometry (Agilent Technologies, CA, USA) was used to identify and quantify the individual fatty acids.
+Gas chromatography-mass spectrometry (Agilent Technologies, Santa Clara, CA, USA) was used to identify and quantify the individual fatty acids.
 This method allowed a detailed analysis of the fatty acid composition in the meat samples.
 The fatty acid profile was expressed as a percentage of total fat (Almeida et al., 2022).